 I had the privilege of speaking to a group of docents-in-training – some experienced guides and some brand new to leading tours – at Glessner House Museum and help them become more comfortable developing their tour of the home.
 They had plenty of facts – from a 135+-page training material and notes taken during 15 hours of lectures.
-My job was to offer tips, interpretation techniques, and examples based on my “real life” experience.
+My job was to offer tour guide best practices and tips, interpretation techniques, and examples based on my real life experience.

 - Prepare a “Guide Bag.”
 The objects you want or may need on tour go inside.
 Name badge, reference material (cheat sheets, historic photos, timelines, maps, brochures), a small bottle of water, hard candy or throat lozenges, tissues, a flashlight or laser pointer, paper and pen, a snack, etc.